antmicro/kenning-pipeline-manager/docs/source/external-app-communication.md

 As {{project}} part of communication is done with SocketIO, it is based on events, which are precisely defined for both sides and can trigger different actions.

 Frontend listens to:

-- **api** -- received messages are JSON-RPC requests, they are validated with [specification](#frontend-api), executed and generated responds are resend,
+* **api** -- received messages are JSON-RPC requests, they are validated with [specification](#frontend-api), executed and generated responds are resend,
-- **api-response** -- received messages are JSON-RPC responses, they are also validated and returned as result of previous request.
+* **api-response** -- received messages are JSON-RPC responses, they are also validated and returned as result of previous request.

 Backend implements the following events:

-- **backend-api** -- receives all JSON-RPC requests, runs methods and responds,
+* **backend-api** -- receives all JSON-RPC requests, runs methods and responds,
-- **external-api** -- redirects messages to external application through BSD socket.
+* **external-api** -- redirects messages to external application through BSD socket.

 On the other hand, communication between backend and external application is done through BSD socket.
-To managed it, both sides run socket listener in separate thread, which waits for messages and responds or redirects them.
+To manage this, both sides run socket listener in a separate thread, which waits for messages and responds or redirects them.

-Following diagram describes communication structure, where:
+Following communication structure diagram below, we have:

-- blue lines describe [Backend API](backend-api) request from frontend,
+* blue lines describing [Backend API](backend-api) request from frontend,
-- red lines describe [External App API](external-app-api) request from frontend,
+* red lines describing [External App API](external-app-api) request from frontend,
-- purple lines describe [Frontend API](frontend-api) request from external application.
+* purple lines describing [Frontend API](frontend-api) request from external application.

 ```{mermaid}
 :caption: Communication structure diagram